How Long Does Probate Take in NSW?

 A Brief Overview of Probate in NSW

-In NSW, a named executor may apply to the Supreme Court for a grant of probate.
+In NSW, an executor named in a will may apply to the Supreme Court of NSW for a grant of probate.

-Probate is not always required, and an executor should seek legal advice on whether probate is required.
+Probate is not always required, and legal advice should be sought to confirm if it is needed.

-Where there is no executor willing or able to act as executor, or where the deceased died without a will, another person may apply for administration of the estate.
-Where the deceased died without a will, the estate will be distributed under the rules of intestacy.
+If there is no executor willing or able to act, or if the deceased died without a will, another person may apply for administration of the estate.
+In those cases, the estate is distributed under intestacy rules.

 Need Wills & Estate Help?